Until Dawn: Rush of Blood: Plot

-The player character begins at a carnival where Dan T. (Larry Fessenden) instructs the player on how to handle the upcoming levels.
+The player begins at a carnival where an operator, Dan T. (a play on the name Dante), instructs the player on how to handle the upcoming level.
 As the player is about to finish the level, the Psycho appears and changes the tracks, which causes the player to end up in a lodge, where they are attacked by the psycho and his minions.
 Before the player can escape the lodge, the Psycho forces the player to inhale gas which knocks the player out.

 After waking up, Dan T. informs the player that the gas will cause the player to see things that aren't really there, which is proven when a giant Psycho emerges at the end of the second level and 'eats' the player character.
-After defeating a ghost in a hotel, the player confronts the Psycho and kills him in an explosion.
-The player also kills a giant spider and escapes the Wendigos (the main enemies from the first game).
+After defeating a ghost in a hotel, the player confronts the Psycho in a sanitorium and kills him in an explosion.
+The player also kills a giant spider and escapes the Wendigos (the main antagonists from the first game).
+All the while, the player will hallucinate visions of two girls who call out to them.

 Eventually, the player ends up in a hellish cavern, where the player confronts Dan T., now a horrific man-eating beast.
 The player is able to avoid Dan T.'s attacks long enough to send him in a lava pit, but Dan T. is able to grab the Player and drags them down with him.

 As the player finishes each level, a sequence in the real world is shown where the player character is being taken care of by Dan T. in a hospital, and after finishing the final level, Dan T. informs the player that he may need to try the procedure a few more times.

-If the player finishes the game on Psychotic difficulty, a scene from the original game is shown where two people find the player eating flesh from a corpse.
-The scene is shown from the point of view of the player, confirming that the player character is actually Josh from the first Until Dawn.
-The game takes place inside of his mind, as supported by all the strange apparitions - including his twin sisters Hannah and Beth, who call out his name.
+If the player finishes the game on Psychotic difficulty, a scene from Until Dawn is shown where two people find the player eating flesh from a corpse.
+The scene is shown from the point of view of the player, confirming that the player character is actually Joshua Washington from Until Dawn.
+The game takes place inside of his mind, as supported by all the strange apparitions – including his twin sisters Hannah and Beth, who call out his name and who have appeared several times throughout the game.